ShHasanzadeh/IOT_Technology/README.md

 Embedded IoT Developer 🧑‍💻
 IoT Application Developer 🧑‍💻

-### The Way the road maps are structured are as follows:
+### The Way the road maps are structured are as follows :

 Programming Languages
 Concepts